kubewharf/godel-scheduler/docs/features/kind-cluster-setup.md

-# Quickstart
+# Local Gödel Environment Setup with KIND
-This Quickstart guide will walk you through how to set up the Gödel Unified Scheduling system.
+This guide will walk you through how to set up the Gödel Unified Scheduling system.

 ## One-Step Cluster Bootstrap & Installation